JialuJialu/Social-Dynamic-Lab/vesta/use_screen.md

 To **quit** you can either type `exit` and hit Enter, type `Ctrl+A` then `:quit`, or type `Ctrl+A` then `Ctrl+\`, which will ask if you want to quit.
-This will permanently close the screen session.
+This will permanently close the screen session. `Ctrl + D` will also terminate your screen.

 To **view the help** for screen, type `Ctrl + A` and then `Shift+?`.
 This will show you the different options available.